Unicode compatibility characters

-Although compatibility is used in names, it is not marked as a property.
-However, the definition is more complicated than the glossary reveals.
-One of the properties given to characters by the Unicode consortium is the characters' decomposition, or compatibility decomposition.
-More than five thousand characters have a compatibility decomposition mapping that compatibility character to one or more other UCS characters.
-By setting a character's decomposition property, Unicode establishes that character as a compatibility character.
-The reasons for these compatibility designations are both varied and discussed in further detail below.
-The term decomposition is sometimes confusing because a character's decomposition can, in some cases, be a singleton.
-In these cases, the decomposition of one character is simply another approximately (but not canonically) equivalent character.
+Although the term compatibility appears in character names, it is not itself represented as a distinct character property.
+In practice, the definition is more complex.
+One of the properties assigned to characters by the Unicode Consortium is decomposition, including compatibility decomposition.
+More than five thousand characters have a compatibility decomposition mapping that relates the compatibility character to one or more other UCS characters.
+By assigning a compatibility decomposition to a character, Unicode effectively designates it as a compatibility character.

+The reasons for assigning compatibility status vary and are discussed in more detail below.
+The term decomposition can be confusing, because in some cases a character’s decomposition consists of a single character.
+In such cases, the decomposition maps one character to another that is approximately—but not canonically—equivalent.